musicformellons/seaplane-cli/seaplane-cli/tests/ui/trycmd/seaplane-formation/land.md

   <NAME|ID>  The name or ID of the Formation Instance to land

 Options:
-  -a, --all               Stop all matching Formations even when FORMATION is ambiguous -v, --verbose...
-Display more verbose output -F, --fetch             Fetch remote Formation Instances and synchronize local Plan definitions prior to attempting to land [aliases: sync, synchronize]
+  -a, --all               Operate on all matching local Formation Plans even when the name or ID is ambiguous -v, --verbose...
+Display more verbose output -F, --fetch             Fetch remote Formation Instances and synchronize local DB prior to running this command [aliases: sync, synchronize]
   -q, --quiet...
 Suppress output at a specific level and below
       --color <COLOR>     Should the output include color? [default: auto] [possible values: always, ansi, auto, never] --no-color          Do not color output (alias for --color=never)